Migrate your database

 to

-the current database directory that your session points to:
+the current database that your session points to:

 IMPORT DATABASE '/path/to/export';